 Dr. Eyal Doron creates in his meetings a special combination of inspiration, extensive knowledge, and interaction with the audience accompanied by a lot of humor and insights.

-The lectures and the workshops are of experiential and surprising nature and include applied exercises, individually and in groups.
+The lectures and the workshops are of an experiential and surprising nature and include applied exercises, individually and in groups.
 Special emphasis is given to inventive thinking, everyday creativity, working with inspirational models and acquiring tools for problem-solving and achieving breakthroughs.
 The methodology that the participants learn is a product of years of research and development and has proven itself among employees and managers, entrepreneurs and students in various fields, in Israel and abroad.

 Based on insights from the fields of philosophy, psychology, communications and creativity research, as well as personal examples of unique individuals and innovative companies across the world, principles and practical tools were derived, in order to realize a creative worldview which encompasses all parts of life in general and work in part.